ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-042124.md

 The [recording](https://vimeo.com/935667506) of the April 16, 2024 sync is available.

+There will be no development sync on April 23, 2024.
+The next sync currently scheduled is April 30, 2024.

 ### Office Hours

 As far as I know, there was no office hours this week.
 I had a migraine and didn't attend.